MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 - If the key matches a preexisting record and the value is _null_, Materialize deletes the record.

-The upsert envelope has slower data ingestion and is **more memory intensive** than other envelopes.
-In most cases, Materialize must maintain state proportional to the number of unique rows in the source, and perform extra work to handle retractions based on that state.

 ### Debezium envelope

 <p style="font-size:14px"><b>Syntax:</b> <code>ENVELOPE DEBEZIUM</code></p>